 Unsurprisingly, COVID-19 has further increased customers’ reliance on technology and, consequently, the popularity of mobile food ordering.
-Digital restaurant orders went up by 135% this June compared to the same time last year.
-However, if you think it’s mostly tech-savvy millennials buying takeout online, think again.
-In June, people aged 55 and older upped their digital ordering by 200% and people aged 65 and older used mobile food ordering 428% more than they did in June 2019.
+Digital restaurant orders went up by 135% last June compared to the same time the previous year.
+However, mobile food ordering is set to stay with over 24.8 million people in the UK ordering food via an app; in an industry valued at over £8.5 billion.

 For attractions, offering guests more food and beverage buying opportunities are some of the easiest ways to increase secondary spend.
 Yet few fully leverage this potential.
 Why?
 Well, on-site at many attractions, food and beverage operations often get in the way of their guests’ experiences rather than enriching them.

 For most guests at the majority of attractions, the process of ordering food and drinks on-site is frustrating, full of friction points, and disruptive to their overall experience.